sujoe77/leetcode/src/main/java/com/festina/README.md

 #### Reliability

-- no timeout, can block for ever
+- blocking, no timeout
+- not thread safe

 #### Performance